llesoil/research_graph/README.md

 Here, we try to study the research papers stored in [Hal](https://hal.archives-ouvertes.fr/) with the [neo4j](https://neo4j.com/) No SQL database manager.

-For an example, here is a screenshot of the graph of the papers written the [DiverSE](https://www.diverse-team.fr/) research team:
+For an example, here is a screenshot of the graph of the papers written by the [DiverSE](https://www.diverse-team.fr/) research team:

 ![alt text](./neo4j/neo4j_desktop.png)

-The red nodes represents the researchers, and the orange nodes the research papers written.
+The red nodes represent the researchers, and the orange nodes the research papers.
 If someone of the team wrote the paper (or is one of the co-authors), we establish a link (the arrows) between the node of the researcher and the node of the paper.

-And we can show the same graph with the authors and the keywords relative to the paper.
+And we can show the same graph with the authors and the keywords related to the paper.

 ## Install